 Teton Valley Aquatics

 There has been momentum behind the need for a competitive, rehabilitative, and family recreation pool in Teton Valley, Idaho, for many years.
 In 2014, the Teton County, Idaho Recreation Master Plan was adopted, with the top priority of survey respondents being a new Community Recreation Center, with 93% of respondents stating the number one feature to be included in that center should be an indoor swimming facility.
 Despite the adoption of this Master Plan, no observable progress towards a community aquatic facility was observed in the 2 years following adoption of the Master Plan.
-Therefore, in 2016, the City of Driggs and Teton Valley Aquatics partnered to bring this needed facility to life.
-While all of Teton Valley can attest that this Aquatic Center is necessary, it will take hard work, dedication, and significant fundraising efforts, to make this a reality.
+In 2016, the City of Driggs and Teton Valley Aquatics partnered to bring this needed facility to life.

 Research has shown that participation in formal swimming lessons can reduce the risk of drowning among children aged 1 to 4 years.